There are many reasons why projects fail, but they pretty much all boil down to one of two things (sometimes both):

-The second reason for project management failures is a poor response to a risk coming to pass, foreseen or not.
+The second reason for project management failures is a poor response to a project risk coming to pass, foreseen or not.
 This is really all up to you as the project manager.
 Before you do any of the steps below, start with these 2 tips:

 - Don’t panic.
 Remember to breathe.